Secrets of the Clownfish – Nemo’s awesome adventure revealed

 Bad practices have been spotted around the world where snorkel guides will bring up to the surface an anemone with clownfish so non-swimmers snorkelers can enjoy the view.
 THIS IS NOT RIGHT!

 Anemone and fishes alike suffer from it and get damage that can cause death.
-Please keep in mind that the only way to see this fish properly is by putting your face in the water and observe them in natural habitat from proper distance.
+Please keep in mind that the only way to see this fish properly is by putting your face in the water and observe them in their natural habitat from a proper distance.

 Everyone love this world and all its wonders.